Tempe, AZ - April 5-6, 2017

 - 1 King bed w/sofa bed $95 USD/night

 Directions from the hotel to the University of Phoenix:

 This event is free to SAC staff, but registration is required.
 To register for this event, sign into the Member Area of our website and visit the online store.
-Please remember to select one of the two skill building sessions when registering.

 Justice Research and Statistics Association (JRSA).
 All rights reserved.

 720 7th Street NW, Third Floor, Washington, DC 20001

 fax: (202) 448-1723

 email: For technical issues about the website, contact webmasterjrsa.org